-- A support person is necessary to protect the health or safety of the person with a disability or the health or safety of others on the premises - There is no other reasonable way to protect the health or safety of the person with a disability and that of others on the premises
+- Consult with the person with a disability to understand their needs. - Consider health or safety reasons based on available evidence. - Determine if there is no other reasonable way to protect the health or safety of the person or others on the premises.